 The IIFP Environmental, Safety and Health (ESH) Manager at the facility is appointed by the COO/PM with concurrence of the INIS RAQD.
 The ESH manager reports to the IIFP COO/PM, but also has an reporting and interacting relationship with the RAQDall managers on matters of ESH policies, regulatory requirements, plant safety and environmental compliance.
-In addition, the ESH Manager has the authority and responsibility to elevate and report any ESH unresolved concerns to the IIFP President and to the Corporate ESH Manager.
-The IIFP ESH Manager is responsible to ensure that such ESH concerns will be followed through to resolution and documentation. to up through IIFP management, and if not resolved to continue up through parent\corporate management and including the INIS President/CEO.
+In addition, the ESH Manager has the authorityand responsibility to elevate and report any ESH unresolved concerns to the IIFP President.
+The IIFP President is ultimately responsible for ESH and other safety-related issues.
+The IIFP ESH Manager is responsible to ensure that such ESH concerns will be followed through to resolution and documentation. to up through IIFP management, and if not resolved to continue up through parent corporate management and including the INIS President/CEO.

 The IIFP ESH Manager has the responsibility to establish and oversee the Radiation Protection (RP), Licensing, ISA, Industrial Hygiene and Safety, Environmental Protection, Fire Protection, and Emergency Preparedness/Security programs to ensure compliance with applicable federal, state, and local regulations and lawsrequirements.
 Those programs are designed to ensure the health and safety of employees and the public, as well as the protection of the environment.
-The ESH Manager has plant shutdown authority in matters relative to ESH, and ensures through the Shift SuperintendentPlant Manager and COO that such shutdowns are implemented in a safe and orderly manner.
-The ESH Manager, or designee, must approve the restart of any operation shutdown by reasons of ESH matters or by the ESH function.
+The ESH Manager has plant shutdown authority in matters relative to ESH, and ensures through the